Who Is This Credit Card Best For?

 If you don’t get the majority of your gas at BP or Amoco stations, there are better choices for you.
 Consider your regular driving routes, and check BP’s online station finder to make sure the stations you frequent participate in this program.

 The BP Visa Credit Card is issued by Synchrony Bank, which offers many retail cards.
 In J.D.
-Power’s 2019 credit card satisfaction study, the bank earned below-average ratings from consumers, ranking 10 out of 11 national issuers because of poor marks for phone and online interaction and handling of key moments, among other things.
+Power’s 2020 U.S. Credit Card Satisfaction Study, the bank earned a below-average score and ranked seventh out of 11 national card issuers.

 The BPme app offers enough convenience that hopefully those issues won’t matter.
 If you’ve linked the credit card to the app, it will detect your location when you go to gas up at a participating station.
 And then you can select your pump number right from the comfort of your car, only getting out to actually pump the gas rather than having to deal with swiping or keypads.